Cheapest energy suppliers in the UK right now (March 2026)

 Green and Renewable Options

 Martin Lewis pays attention to a company’s green credentials.
-He checks if they offer 100% renewable electricity tariffs or invest in projects that support cleaner energy.
+He checks if they offer 100% zero-carbon electricity tariffs or invest in projects that support cleaner energy.

 He highlights companies making real efforts to help the planet—not just using green marketing.
 Some go further by planting trees, supporting solar, or letting you offset gas use.